astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: float*,
    *default: 0.0*,
-   Spectral bandwidth of the filter (imaging mode)? why specific to the imagin mode? what is the effect?
+   Spectral bandwidth of the filter (imaging mode)? why specific to the imaging mode? what is the effect?

 .. option:: Transmittance = [1.0]